Fish Tank pH Levels (An easy guide for fishkeepers)

-Plants are the perfect, natural source of oxygen, and they have many other benefits in creating a bioactive environment.
+Plants are the perfect natural source of oxygen and have many other benefits in creating a bioactive environment.
 As mentioned above, carbon dioxide is acidic in water, and aerating your fish tank will combat this problem.
 Live plants will naturally remove carbon dioxide from the water while adding oxygen.

 Add Crushed Coral Or Dolomite Gravel

 Adding minerals such as those in crushed coral or dolomite gravel will create a buffer that protects against acidity, allowing the pH to rise.

 You can add these substances directly to the substrate in your tank for a slow increase in mineral levels, or you can put them in a netted media bag (Find The Cheapest Price) and place them within the filter element.
 This way, the minerals will be distributed more quickly through your aquarium.